Pacchu04/Pacchu04/README.md

-- 👋 Hi, I’m @Pacchu04
+- 👋 Hi, I’m Prashanth
-- 👀 I’m interested in Data science
+- 👀 I’m interested in AI and ML
-- 🌱 I’m currently learning ML projects.
+- 🌱 I’m currently working on AI and ML projects.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Pacchu04/Pacchu04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.